 Bank of mum and dad

 After saving a deposit, Jessica made her first purchase: an existing house – a sub-dividable lot.
-She decided not to use her whole deposit and instead paid Lenders Mortgage Insurance (LMI) and borrowed 97% from the bank.
+She worked with her parents’ banker and decided not to use her whole deposit and instead paid Lenders Mortgage Insurance (LMI) and borrowed 97% from the bank.
 Six months later, and after receiving a pay increase, she put the remainder of her deposit towards a second property – also an existing house/subdividable lot – this time with no LMI but with her parents as guarantors.
 Both properties are located in Adelaide and around the $300,000 mark.

-“My parents are property investors as well, mainly for tax benefits, so they have some experience.
+“My parents are property investors as well, mainly for tax benefits, so they have some experience, which I was able to draw upon.
 They were happy to be guarantors because they could see I wasn’t wasting my money on anything outrageous.
 They could see that I was being so frugal, that I had done the research and that I was willing to make some sacrifices instead of going out every weekend or travelling all the time.
 My mum would come out to inspections with me and she could see that I had a pretty good goal.
 My parents put funds in a term deposit to secure my loan – those funds were released after two years.
 So they’re pretty happy with the result as well and are confident in my decisions.”

 What’s the next market to invest in?